archesproject/arches-dev-training/slides/01-precourse-a-deployment.md

 -   Every deployment is different.
     -   There are a lot of decisions to be made regarding production deployments, ranging from usage, redundancy requirements, to the complexity of resource models.
 -   The Arches Development Team typically follows the following patterns:
-    -   Cloud Hosting solution unless your organization requires In House hosting
+    -   Cloud Hosting solution unless your organization requires in-house hosting
     -   Distributed Architecture provides a more robust ability to expand with usage and re-use resources.
     -   Linux/Docker allows quick deployment and dependancies that have been tested to work.
     -   AWS is the cloud that is most widely used among the Development Team.